gdcc/exporter-transformer/README.md

 This exporter is entirely based on the [Dataverse PR 10086](https://github.com/IQSS/dataverse/pull/10086).
 It is simply a port of that exporter into Python (Jython).

+### DDI-CDI (Cross Domain Integration)

+This exporter provides DDI-CDI metadata export in two modes:
+1. **Primary mode**: Finds and exports the latest `.jsonld` file with the DDI-CDI profile MIME type (`application/ld+json; profile="..."` with DDI-CDI specification) from the dataset.
+This preserves any manually created or uploaded CDI metadata files.
+2. **Fallback mode**: When no CDI file exists, generates rich DDI-CDI JSON-LD from the dataset metadata, including:
+   - Dataset description with title, creators, keywords, license
+   - DataStore entries for each file with checksums
+   - Variable definitions with proper data types
+   - Proper DDI-CDI ontology structure with `@graph` and typed entities

+The exporter is written in Python (Jython) and makes public API calls to check for existing CDI files before falling back to generation.
+It uses the specific MIME type with DDI-CDI profile to distinguish CDI files from other JSON-LD files, making it ideal for datasets that may have curated CDI metadata while providing automatic generation for others.

+**MIME Type:** `application/ld+json; profile="http://www.w3.org/ns/json-ld#flattened http://www.w3.org/ns/json-ld#compacted https://ddialliance.org/Specification/DDI-CDI/1.0"`

 ## Developer guide

 The easiest way to start is to write JavasCript code.
 You can use the provided [Croissant](/examples/croissant/js/croissant.js) code as the start point.
 You will need to restart the server after changing that code.
 Note that the exporters use caching, you will need to either to wait until the cache is expired or delete the cached exporter output manually to see the changes.